 The news of all the potential bids for BlackBerry came after the company announced a $4.7 billion buyout deal with Fairfax Financial, and now according to a recent report, Facebook is interested in BlackBerry.

-According to the WSJ, Facebook and BlackBerry had a meeting last week to discuss a potential deal, companies have until the 4th of November until the due diligence is done in the Fairfax and BlackBerry deal.
+According to the report, Facebook and BlackBerry had a meeting last week to discuss a potential deal.
+Companies have until the 4th of November to complete the due diligence in the Fairfax and BlackBerry deal.

-BlackBerry has around $2.6 billion in cash and has no debts, the company also has a patent portfolio which is estimated to be worth between $1 and $3 billion, the patents could be of interest to Facebook.
+BlackBerry has around $2.6 billion in cash and has no debts, which makes it an attractive acquisition target.
+The company also has a patent portfolio estimated to be worth between $1 and $3 billion.
+These patents cover a wide range of technologies, including secure communications, mobile operating systems, and enterprise solutions.
+The patents could be of significant interest to Facebook, especially as the company continues to expand its mobile and enterprise offerings.

 Source Gizmodo